Appalachian Community Capital: Building financial resilience where it’s needed most

 Our work together

 - The partnership between Mastercard Strive USA and Appalachian Community Capital launched the Resilient Appalachia Data Initiative (RADI) in August 2024, which is part of the ACC inclusive data hub.
 RADI is a platform designed to equip regional CDFIs and the businesses they serve with data insights to support the transition to a more sustainable and inclusive economy.
 The initiative builds capacity, develops an investable pipeline, and delivers high-impact portfolio growth in core areas related to climate-resilience and climate mitigation outcomes.
 Through this initiative, Appalachia has the potential to become a ‘living laboratory’ for development, replication and scale of impactful, community-led climate finance models regionally and nationally.
-This initiative focuses on the following core areas:
+This initiative focuses on the following core areas.

 - Regenerative Agriculture: Aims to innovate the circular economy in agriculture, leveraging the region's substantial farming output.
 Addresses barriers for low- and middle-income communities, encouraging leadership in sustainable farming practices.